Biblical Distinctions Between the Father and the Son

 4. Yahushua Sits at the Right Hand of Elohim

-Again in Revelation chapter five, we see TWO entities in heaven.
+Again in Revelation chapter five, we see TWO Entities in heaven.
 Elohim the Father is seen sitting upon His throne.
 Then One likened to a Lamb (Yahushua Messiah . . .
-Elohim’s Son) approaches the throne and takes the seven-sealed book (or scroll) from the right hand of Him Who sits upon the throne (Revelation 5:1-7).
-Here again we see TWO entities in heaven . . .
+Elohim’s Son) approaches the throne and takes the seven-sealed book (or scroll) from the right hand of Him Who sits upon the throne (Rev. 5:1-7).
+Here again we see TWO Entities in heaven . . .
 Elohim, the Father, and Yahushua Messiah, His Son.
-See also Daniel 7:13 where these same two entities are seen.
+See also Daniel 7:13 where these same two Entities are seen.